tdonohue/top-contributors/README.md

     * The CSV output is uploaded as a [Jekyll Data File](https://jekyllrb.com/docs/datafiles/) (under `_data/[YYYY-MM]/*.csv`)
     * A new Jekyll blog post is created (under `_posts`) which uses the data file to create an HTML table of output.
     * Each blog post uses the same template to translate the CSV contents into an HTML table (and give out the "awards", which are just emoji).
 This template makes heavy use of the [Liquid templating language](https://shopify.github.io/liquid/) (used by Jekyll).
 See the [`pr-awards-table.html` template](https://github.com/tdonohue/top-contributors/blob/master/_includes/pr-awards-table.html)

+The statistical scripts are available in this GitHub repository in the `scripts/` folder.
+They are Bash scripts that call GitHub GraphQL API (using `curl`), save the results to a local JSON file, and then parse that JSON file using `jq`, saving the final results in CSV.

 ### Running the scripts

 The scripts that compile these statistics are available in `scripts/` folder.
 They can be run from the commandline (in Windows or Linux).

 1. [Download and install jq](https://stedolan.github.io/jq/) on your system.
 It comes packaged as a binary, so simply download it to a location on your harddrive.
+2. Ensure Bash (or Git Bash on Windows) is installed on your system.
+You'll also need `curl`
-2. Update the `script/*.sh` files, ensuring these variables are filled out:
+3. Update the `script/*.sh` files, ensuring these variables are filled out:
     * `GITHUB_TOKEN` : must be set to your own, personal GitHub access token (required for access to GitHub GraphQL).
 See https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/
     * `JQ_EXEC` : the path / name of the `jq` script on your system.
 This can be a relative or absolute path.
     * `START_DATE` : specify the starting date for the statistics you wish to gather